SaiAshirwadInformatia/nyx_printer_flutter_plus/example/README.md

 # printer_example

-Demonstrates how to use the nyx_printer_plus plugin.
+Demonstrates how to use the nyx_printer_flutter_plus plugin.

 ## Getting Started